National Rail: Timetables

 Pocket timetables for individual operators or routes are available free at staffed stations.
 The last official printed timetable with up to 3000 pages was published in 2007.
 Now the only complete print edition is published by Middleton Press (as of October 2016).
 A digital version of the full timetable is available as a pdf file without charge on the Network Rail website; however, passengers are recommended to obtain their timetables from the individual train companies.

-National Rail Enquiries
+National Rail website

+The National Rail website, previously called National Rail Enquiries, handles an average of 2.5 million journey planning enquiries every weekday through its website, apps and contact centre, and through information services supplied to third parties (such as open access data feeds).

+It is Britain's largest and most accurate travel information website, peaking at more than 10 million visitors per day, more than its nearest competitors.
+It is considered the official authority for rail travel in Britain and regularly cited by the BBC and other large media outlets.
+Some train companies are not linked to for commercial reasons such as the Caledonian Sleeper but it cites National Rail's website as "the best place to find information on any temporary limits on accessibility".

-The National Rail Enquiries website includes a journey planner, fare and live departure information.
+The National Rail website includes a journey planner, fare and live departure information.
 The site is designed to complement the myriad different websites of Britain's privatised rail companies, so when users have selected which tickets they wish to buy, they are redirected to the most relevant train company website, where they can buy their tickets without booking fees.

 In 2012 the website was joined by a mobile app mirroring its functionality.
-The app is available for iPhone, Android and Windows Phone.
+The app is available for iPhone and Android.

 In June 2020, a real time personalised messaging service, Alert Me, was launched, providing real-time disruption and crowding information via Messenger.
 This was followed in September 2021 by a similar service made available through WhatsApp.
-Both services are provided by a British transport technology company Zipabout.
+The service was closed in June 2023 leaving only a simple SMS based messaging service in place for customers.
+Both services were provided by a British transport technology company Zipabout.